ahmed-najem/projects/README.md

 File | Focus
 --- | ---
 [CRUD.py] (Python/crud.py) | A script that executes CRUD using Python 2, PyMySQL and MySQL server

+##On the Horizon
+Look here for information on my upcoming project!